pickuperast/CodeGenerator/Editor/Agents/Prompts/PromptAgentCodeMergerMergeCode.md

 I will provide new code that should be merged with old code.
 So that the code will be updated with the new functionality.
 Provide Full code in your answer.
+DO NOT TELL "// Other methods would need similar updates..." or "// Rest of the script remains the same" in your answer.
+Provide Full code in your answer.
+Provide Full code in your answer.
+Provide Full code in your answer.
+Provide Full code in your answer.
 Keep in mind that you can not provide in answer 2 same files, because you need to merge them.